MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-clv.md

 ## Prerequisites

-- At least [Contributor permissions](permissions.md) in audience insights.
+- At least [Contributor permissions](permissions.md) in Customer Insights.
 - We recommend that you implement the following steps [in a new environment](manage-environments.md).

 ## Task 1 - Ingest data